SimonDosda/SimonDosda.github.io/_drafts/2021-06-25-blog-github-pages-5-comment.markdown

 Before pushing our brand new feature, let's add some style to our comments.

-As it is a separate feature the best option is probably to create it's own css file.
+As it is a separate feature, the best option is probably to create its own CSS file.
 Let's create a new `comments.scss` in the sass file and add the import line `@import "comments";` in `assets/main.scss`.

 ```scss
 // _sass/comments.scss